loosewheel/lwcomponents/readme.txt

 *	Siren, plays a sound repeatedly while active.
 *	Puncher, punches players or entities within a given reach.
 *	Player button, sends digilines message with player name.
-*	Breaker, digs the node directly in front.
+*	Breaker, digs the nodes directly in front.
+*	Deployers, places the nodes directly in front.
 *	Hologram, projects a hologram above the hologram node.
 *	Fan, blows any entity, player or drop in front of the fan.
 *	Digiswitch, digilines controlled mesecons power.